Tompkins Bend

 Length:

-5 miles to the Joplin Trailhead.
+5 miles to the Joplin Trailhead from the Tompkins Bend trailhead.
 Go east across Shangri-La Rd. from the trailhead.
-You may also go south about 1.75 miles to the P2 Homestead Trailhead or bypass this trailhead and travel 3 more miles to the P1B Denby Bay Trailhead .
+You may also go south about 1.75 miles to the Homestead Trailhead, or, you may bypass the Homestead trailhead and travel 3 more miles to the Denby Bay Trailhead.

-Note on the map that there is a loop possible between the P2 Homestead and P3 Tompkins Bend trailheads by following the Tompkins Bend trail for about .75 miles to a junction.
+Note on the map that there is a loop possible between the Homestead and Tompkins Bend trailheads: from the Tompkins Bend trailhead, follow the Tompkins Bend to Joplin trail segment for about .75 miles to a junction.
 From the junction you may bear right (west) and follow a .25 miles loop back across Shangri-La Rd. to the P2 Homestead Trailhead.

 Difficulty: